 Financial planning is only for rich people.

 This idea couldn’t be further from the truth!
 Everyone, no matter their income, can create a budget, develop a plan for paying their bills on time, and strive to live within their means.
 Yes, for many of us, it can be hard to live within a budget and even harder to save money.
 But financial planning can help.
 It involves adding up how much money you need to spend each month for essentials (e.g., housing, food, phone, utilities), subtracting that total from your monthly income, and seeing how much is left for things like an emergency fund or retirement.

 When my expenses are more than my income, there’s no hope.

 There is always hope!
 If your expenses are greater than your income, now is the time to put a payment strategy in place.
 Prioritize your bills so that you are paying off the most essential ones first, as they can have a major impact on your credit score.
 When it comes to credit cards, pay off the card with the highest interest rate first.
-You can also call your creditors to ask for a lower interest rate.
+You can also call your creditors to ask for a lower interest rate and/or payment.
 Medical collections have little effect on your credit score, and payday loan payments have no impact on your credit score.